josephmoresena/Rxmxnx.PInvoke.Extensions/src/Intermediate/Rxmxnx.PInvoke.CString.Intermediate/README.md

 Console.WriteLine(cstring.IsNullTerminated);    // Output: False
 ```

-This method allows creating a `CString` instance using an object of type
+This method allows creating a `CString` instance using an object of type `IUtf8FunctionState<TState>`, which provides
-`IUtf8FunctionState<TState>`, which provides UTF-8/ASCII units using a delegate.
+UTF-8/ASCII units using a delegate.

+In .NET 5.0 and earlier, this interface does not exist, but the same functionality can be achieved using a
+state-and-delegate-based approach.

 ### Creation with pointer